Azure-Samples/MachineLearningSamples-BigData/Docs/scenario-big-data.md

  Password   | xxx|

 * An Azure Storage account.
 You can follow the [instructions](https://docs.microsoft.com/en-us/azure/storage/common/storage-create-storage-account) to create an Azure storage account.
-Also, create two Blob containers with name "`fullmodel`" and "`onemonthmodel`" in this storage account.
+Also, create two private Blob containers with name "`fullmodel`" and "`onemonthmodel`" in this storage account.
 The storage account is used to save intermediate compute results and machine learning models.
 You need the storage account name and access key to try out this example.
 Save the following table with the Azure storage account  info for later steps:

  Field Name| Value |
  |------------|------|